jpszczolowski/raytracer/README.md

 # raytracer
 A raytracer written in OCaml.
-It can draw planes and spheres with diffuse-like surface and illuminate them with point & directional light.
+It can draw planes and spheres with diffuse surface and illuminate them with point & directional light.

 ### Example rendered scene